edmirjano/RaiseYourVoice/Docs/BackendDevelopmentPlan.md

 - Centralized translation management API endpoints
 - Role-based access control for translation updates

+## Key Rotation Implementation

+- Versioned encryption key management
+  - Each encryption key has a version number and purpose
+  - Keys stored securely in MongoDB with proper indexing
+  - Multiple key versions can coexist, with only one active per purpose
+  - Encrypted data includes key version metadata to allow decryption with the correct key

+- Key lifecycle management
+  - Keys move through creation, activation, expiration, and retirement phases
+  - Grace periods allow for smooth key transitions without disrupting the application
+  - Old keys remain available for decryption but are no longer used for encryption
+  - Automatic periodic rotation based on configurable settings

+- Scheduled background rotation service
+  - Background hosted service that periodically checks for key rotation requirements
+  - Automatic generation of new keys before old ones expire
+  - Configurable rotation intervals based on security policies
+  - Health monitoring and logging of rotation events

+- Encryption format
+  - Data encrypted with the format: `{keyVersion}:{encryptedBase64}`
+  - Format allows transparent key version identification during decryption
+  - Backward compatibility with non-versioned encryption

+- Key caching strategy
+  - In-memory cache of decryption keys to minimize database lookups
+  - Automatic cache invalidation on key changes
+  - Thread-safe key access for high-performance scenarios

 ## gRPC Service Design

 - Efficient serialization with Protocol Buffers